Danncode10/LifeEase/documentation/frontend-setup.md

    ```
    npx expo start
    ```
    - Use the Expo Go mobile application to scan the QR code and load the application.
-You should see three tabs at the bottom.
+You should see three tabs at the bottom, each loading a screen with a title, scrollable placeholder list, and a floating "+" button that opens a modal for adding items (try typing and saving—it logs to the console).
-   - Tap each tab: Verify titles, scrollable lists with placeholders, and a blue "+" button (tap it—nothing happens yet, but it's ready for modals).
+   - Tap tabs to switch seamlessly: Verify smooth transitions, Tailwind-styled elements (e.g., white background, centered content), and modal functionality (slides up with input fields and buttons).

 2. Inspect the `UI` directory for:
    - The `src/navigation/` and `src/screens/` folders.